-According to a new research report “Sjögren’s Syndrome Therapeutics Pipeline Analysis, 2017 - Clinical Trials & Results, Patent, Designation, Collaboration and Other Developments” published by P&S Market Research, Sjögren’s syndrome currently exhibits a pipeline of approximately 42 drug candidates.
+According to a new research report “Sjögren’s Syndrome Therapeutics Pipeline Analysis, 2017 - Clinical Trials & Results, Patent, Designation, Collaboration and Other Developments” published by P&S Intelligence, Sjögren’s syndrome currently exhibits a pipeline of approximately 42 drug candidates.

 Sjögren’s syndrome pipeline analysis

 The study analyzed that Sjögren’s syndrome pipeline comprises of approximately 42 drug candidates in different stages of development.
 Sjögren’s syndrome is a chronic inflammatory disease, which leads to infiltration of lacrimal and salivary glands.
 It is mostly associated with sicca symptoms, which include dry eyes (xeropthalmia) and dry mouth (xerostomia).
 It is also associated with other autoimmune diseases such as systemic lupus erythematosus and rheumatoid arthritis.
 The treatment approaches for this disease mostly include monoclonal antibodies and small molecules, which are being developed to target and reduce the inflammatory mediators.
 Clinical presentation can vary considerably from relatively mild sicca symptoms, fatigue and arthralgia to severe systemic symptoms such as glomerulonephritis, vasculitis and a host of neurological manifestations.

 Browse Report Description at: https://www.psmarketresearch.com/market-analysis/sjogrens-syndrome-therapeutics-pipeline-analysis